garrandall/popular-music-data/tracks/relax-frankie-goes-to-hollywood.md

 Come-oh oh oh

 But shoot it in the right direction
-Make making it your intention-ooh yeah
+Make making it your intention-ohyeah
 Live those dreams
 Scheme those schemes
 Got to hit me